matthewfinn/silver-barnacle/courses/alison-software-testing-diploma/2 - Basic Concepts in Testing & Unit Testing.md

 * Test Strategy primarily addresses:
   * Which types of tests to deploy?
   * How much effort to devote to which type of testing?
-    * Black-box: Usage-based testing (based on customers actual usage patterms)
+    * Black-box: Usage-based testing (based on customers actual usage patterns)
     * White-box: Structure based